Across New England, expect a busy travel weekend on the roads for Fourth of July

 “People over the course of the last two years, thanks to COVID, had changed their vacation plans, stayed home and just altered their plans in general,” Noble said.
 “So this year, they made their plans early, and they’re sticking with it.”

-National AAA expects travel times to increase 50% this weekend, and encourages drivers to avoid the roads on Thursday and Friday afternoon.
+National AAA expects travel times to increase 50% this weekend, and it encourages drivers to avoid the roads on Friday afternoon.

-Copyright 2022 Connecticut Public Radio.
-To see more, visit Connecticut Public Radio.